ElhananFine/System-Certificates/README.md

+*Note: This repository is no longer used, and is not supported in advanced versions of Android.*

 Hello! <br>
 Before we begin, please note that this script is compatible only with phones with Root, (you can check whether the phone has been rooted using the Root Checker app). <br>
 The script converts user-level security credentials to system-level credentials. <br>